 LitterMaid Corn Cob Litter is made from corn cobs.
 The corn has been heat-processed and LitterMaid claims that it will absorb twice as much liquid as clay litter.
 They also claim that it is 99.9% dust-free and that it creates small, tight clumps that are easy to lift from the litter.

-The litter is scented, and the smell will not be to everybody’s taste.
+The budget cat litter is scented, and the smell will not be to everybody’s taste.
 Cats can be picky over their litter tray and its condition, and if your cat doesn’t like the smell of LitterMaid Corn Cob Litter, they may find somewhere else to go.
 Also, it does not clump well, and the clumps that it does create fall apart when scooping.
 It also tracks very easily, and this combination means that you will end up with a smelly trail of wet litter through your house.

 Buying cat litter means choosing the material and deciding whether you want clumping or non-clumping.
 Some litters also offer extra features, such as additional scent to help mask the smell of urine and feces, but the material and the clumping nature of the litter are the most important factors.